Restoring Order: Madison County’s Historic Courthouse Renovation Is in the Details

 The Madison County Courthouse additions and renovations project required close collaboration between Madison County, architects and engineers from LaBella Associates, construction manager LeChase Construction, general contractors Murnane Building Contractors, and the electrical contractor Ridley Electric.
 The design and construction team diligently worked together to create a project that met the needs of an accessible, modern courthouse facility, while being cognizant of original historic detailing that tells the story of this rich piece of architecture.

-Jessica is a Project Architect with more than ten years of experience, focusing on municipal, educational, and sustainable design projects.
+Jessica is a licensed architect with over 15 years of experience, focusing on higher education, municipal, and sustainable design projects.
 Her role on projects includes conceptual design, construction documents, construction administration, and sustainable design.
 Jessica is skilled at 3D modeling for conceptual communication and exploration, as well as BIM production for coordinated, cohesive construction document sets.